 However, for this remarkable pair, redemption and strength sees them changed forever.

-The movie will be directed by John Hay (Lost Christmas).
+The movie is directed by John Hay (Lost Christmas).
 Hay also wrote the film alongside David Logan.
-The picture is being produced by Donall McCusker (The White Princess), Adrian Politowski (The Artist) and others.
+The picture is produced by Donall McCusker (The White Princess), Adrian Politowski (The Artist) and others.
 The film is an Align/Goldcrest presentation, produced by Atticus Films and financed by Align, LipSync Productions LLP and Goldcrest Features Inc.